KarlMeierMattern/Full-Stack/JS-notes.md

 		// GET request with the fetch() method fetch("url-goes-here")
 - The `fetch()` method returns a **Promise**, which is a placeholder object that will either be fulfilled if your request is successful, or rejected if your request is unsuccessful.
 - If the Promise is fulfilled, it resolves to a **Response object**, and you can use the `.then()` method to access the Response.

 		fetch("sample-url-goes-here")
 		  .then((res) => res)
 - The data you get from a GET request is not usable at first.
 To make the data usable, you can use the `.json()` method on the Response object to parse it into JSON.

 		fetch("sample-url-goes-here")
 		  .then((res) => res.json())
--
+- The `.catch()` method is another asynchronous JS method you can use to handle errors.
+This is useful in case the Promise gets rejected.
+- `console.error()` can be used to log possible errors to the console.
+- You can pass a starting (inclusive) and ending index (exclusive) to the `slice()` method.

+		array = [4,10,6,9.12];

+		array.slice(1,3);
+		// output [10, 6]
+- To disable a button use the following:

+		loadMoreBtn.disabled = true;
+- To change the cursor to a "not-allowed" symbol use the style property and set the cursor to not-allowed.

+		loadMoreBtn.style.cursor = "not-allowed";